Building Vecino Feliz's Tool-Sharing Concept Through Validated User Experience Design

 Chat to validate new requests.

-Personal data within the “Sign Up” category.
+Personal data in the “Sign Up” category.

-"Filters" within the “Search Options.”
+The "Filters" in the “Search Options” category.

-"Sign Up" no longer includes "Payment" and "Receive payment"
+"Sign Up" no longer includes "Payment" and "Receive payment" options, as they are optional.

-options, as they are optional."Categories" was isolated as an independent search option.
+"Categories" was isolated as an independent search option.

-Once the MVP was defined, I moved on to structuring the app’s experience.
+Once the MVP was defined, I moved on to structuring the app’s experience, to make sure the information architecture made sense and I ran a hybrid card-sorting activity.

 "Verify" and "Confirm Availability" are redundant since availability dates are already defined in the filters.